rosell-dk/webp-convert/README.md

 2. Those that executes a binary directly using an exec() call
 3. Those that connect to a cloud service which does the conversion

 Converters based on a php extension should be your first choice.
 They run faster than the other methods and they don't need the server to allow exec() calls (which increases security risks).
 However, the *gd* converter does not support lossless convertion, so you may want to skip that for PNG's.
 Converters that executes a binary are also very fast (around than 50ms).
-Converters that delegates conversion to a cloud service are much slower (around 1 second), but works on most shared hosts (as opposed to the other methods).
+Converters that delegates conversion to a cloud service are much slower (convertion takes about 1 second), but works on most shared hosts (as opposed to the other methods).
 This makes the cloud converters an ideal last resort.
 They generally requires *purchacing* a key, but the key for EWWW Image Optimizer is very cheap.
+Also note that there is a risk that a cloud converter has down-time.
+You can minimize the risk by setting up *two* cloud converters (once I get around adding more cloud converters)

 #### imagick
 *Best, but rarely available on shared hosts*